Troubleshoot issues applying artifacts on DevTest Labs virtual machines

 A custom artifact needs to have the proper structure.
 For information about how to correctly construct an artifact, see Create custom artifacts.
 For an example of a properly structured artifact, see the Test parameter types artifact.

 For more information about writing and correcting artifact scripts, see AUTHORING.

 If you need more help, try one of the following support channels:

 - Contact the Azure DevTest Labs experts on the MSDN Azure and Stack Overflow forums.

 - Get answers from Azure experts through Azure Forums.

 - Connect with @AzureSupport, the official Microsoft Azure account for improving customer experience.
 Azure Support connects the Azure community to answers, support, and experts.

-- Go to the Azure support site and select Get Support to file an Azure support incident.
+- Go to the Azure support site and select Submit a support ticket to file an Azure support incident.